 This jumper protects the BIOS Boot Block from accidental damage.
-If there is a failure when installing new BIOS, the protected setting allows you to boot from a bootable floppy disk with the Flash utility and BIOS file on it and install new BIOS.
-Note that when the jumper is set to the protected setting, the BIOS Boot Block is not updated when installing new BIOS.
-This may cause a small degree of malfunction once the new BIOS is installed.
-We do not recommend changing the default.
+If there is a failure when installing a new BIOS, the protected setting allows you to boot from a floppy disk and install a new BIOS.
+Note that when the jumper set to protected setting, BIOS Boot Block is not updated when installing new BIOS, this may cause a small degree of malfunction, we do not recommend changing the default.
 The default setting is Unprotected.

-JP11: CPU & External Clock Frequency
+JP9: CPU & External Clock Frequency

 This jumper sets the external clock frequency used to set the CPU's operating speed.
 The Auto default setting will detect the necessary speed for the installed CPU.
-All Celeron CPUs are specified to use the 66MHz setting.
-You can also manually the clock speed to 100MHz or 133MHz.
+The 100Mhz setting is available but not recommended for Celeron processor and you use it at your own risk.
+Note that PPGA CPUs have their clock multiplier locked and this setting could force a speed that can damage or destroy a CPU.
 The default setting is Auto.